Willenhall: Public transport

 Willenhall is well served by buses.
-The town centre lies on the 529 Bus route, which links Walsall and Wolverhampton running every 7 to 10 minutes on average during weekdays and every 15 - 30 minutes at other times, including evening and Sundays.
+The town centre lies on the 529 Bus route, which links Walsall and Wolverhampton running every 7 to 10 minutes on average during weekdays and every 15 – 30 minutes at other times, including evening and Sundays.
 Other local bus routes link the town to Ashmore Park, Wednesfield, Wednesbury, Darlaston, Bilston and Bloxwich as well as the local areas of Coppice Farm, Pool Hayes, Short Heath, Lodge Farm, New Invention, Bentley, Portobello and Lane Head.

 There is no central bus station, although all routes can be accessed at two main points - the 'Market Place' stops and Lower Lichfield Street stop (near the Morrisons Store).
 These act somewhat as interchange points.

-25, 37, 41, and 529 bus routes are operated by National Express West Midlands, whilst 57, 303, 310 and 326 are operated by Diamond West Midlands and services 23/23A are operated by Carolean Coaches.
-Chaserider will commence operating service 57 in November 2025 and service 25 in January 2026.
+37, 41, and 529 bus routes are operated by National Express West Midlands, services 303, 310 and 326 are operated by Diamond West Midlands, services 25 and 57 are operated by Chaserider and services 23/23A are operated by Carolean Coaches.

-Willenhall is poorly served by other modes of public transport.
-Both of the town's two railway stations (Willenhall Bilston Street railway station and Willenhall Stafford Street railway station) have been closed for over 40 years, and although plans were brought to reopen Bilston Street, this never materialised due to the withdrawal of funding for the rail line it would serve.
-The station at Bilston Street was set to reopen by the end of 2021 after securing funding in March 2018, and will be the first time Willenhall has had a rail connection since 1965.
+The first railway station serving the town was Willenhall Bilston Street, opened in 1837.
+Another, Willenhall Stafford Street, was opened later in 1872 but closed first, in 1931.
+Bilston Street was closed in 1965 amid the Beeching cuts but reopened as simply Willenhall in March 2026, alongside Darlaston.

 Willenhall is currently not served by the West Midlands Metro light rail network, but one of the numerous expansion plans for the system is the 5 W's Route, which would link Willenhall with Wednesfield, Wolverhampton, Wednesbury and Walsall and via Darlaston, Bentley, Reedswood, Birchills, New Cross Hospital, Walsall Manor Hospital and Heath Town.
 Currently, there are some plans to create a line from Stourbridge to Wednesfield via Willenhall, however this is not planned to open or even start construction until at least the late 2020s, once the other 3 metro lines are open.